Will a Limited Ingredient Dog Food Recipe Help?

 If so, allergies may be the culprit!

-Some common symptoms of dog allergies:
+For example, some common symptoms of dog allergies include:

 Sure-fire signs of allergies include; itching, chronic skin infections, chronic ear infections, or constantly licking the feet.

-Energetically Cooling Food Choices
+Energetically Cooling Food Choices for Allergy-Prone Dogs

 Eastern Food Therapy can help balance an energetically hot dog.